orbitalquark/scintillua/docs/api.md

 The first 3 lines of code simply define often used convenience variables.
 The fourth and last lines [define](#lexer.new) and return the lexer object Scintilla uses; they are very important and must be part of every lexer.
-The fifth line defines something called a "token", an essential building block of lexers.
-You will learn about tokens shortly.
-The sixth line defines a lexer grammar rule, which you will learn about later, as well as token styles.
+The fifth line uses something called a "tag", an essential component of lexers.
+You will learn about tags shortly.
+The sixth line defines a lexer grammar rule, which you will learn about later.
 (Be aware that it is common practice to combine these two lines for short rules.)
 Note, however, the `local` prefix in front of variables, which is needed so-as not to affect Lua's global environment.
 All in all, this is a minimal, working lexer that you can build on.

-#### Tokens
+#### Tags

 Take a moment to think about your programming language's structure.
 What kind of key elements does it have?
-In the template shown earlier, one predefined element all languages have is whitespace.
-Your language probably also has elements like comments, strings, and keywords.
-Lexers refer to these elements as "tokens".
-Tokens are the fundamental "building blocks" of lexers.
-Lexers break down source code into tokens for coloring, which results in the syntax highlighting familiar to you.
-It is up to you how specific your lexer is when it comes to tokens.
+In the template shown earlier, one element all languages have is whitespace.
+Your language probably also has other elements like comments, strings, and keywords.
+The lexer's job is to break down source code into these elements and "tag" them for syntax highlighting.
+Therefore, tags are an essential component of lexers.
+It is up to you how specific your lexer is when it comes to tagging elements.
 Perhaps only distinguishing between keywords and identifiers is necessary, or maybe recognizing constants and built-in functions, methods, or libraries is desirable.
-The Lua lexer, for example, defines 11 tokens: whitespace, keywords, built-in functions, constants, built-in libraries, identifiers, strings, comments, numbers, labels, and operators.
+The Lua lexer, for example, tags the following
+elements: whitespace, keywords, built-in functions, constants, built-in libraries, identifiers, strings, comments, numbers, labels, and operators.
 Even though constants, built-in functions, and built-in libraries are subsets of identifiers, Lua programmers find it helpful for the lexer to distinguish between them all.
 It is perfectly acceptable to just recognize keywords and identifiers.

-In a lexer, tokens consist of a token name and an LPeg pattern that matches a sequence of characters recognized as an instance of that token.
-Create tokens using the [`lexer.token()`](#lexer.token) function.
-Let us examine the "whitespace" token defined in the template shown earlier:
+In a lexer, LPeg patterns that match particular sequences of characters are tagged with a tag name using the the [`lexer.tag()`](#lexer.tag) function.
+Let us examine the "whitespace" tag used in the template shown earlier:

-    local ws = token(lexer.WHITESPACE, lexer.space^1)
+    local ws = lex:tag(lexer.WHITESPACE, lexer.space^1)

 At first glance, the first argument does not appear to be a string name and the second argument does not appear to be an LPeg pattern.
 Perhaps you expected something like:

-    local ws = token('whitespace', S('\t\v\f\n\r ')^1)
+    local ws = lex:tag('whitespace', S('\t\v\f\n\r ')^1)

-The `lexer` module actually provides a convenient list of common token names and common LPeg patterns for you to use.
-Token names include [`lexer.DEFAULT`](#lexer.DEFAULT), [`lexer.WHITESPACE`](#lexer.WHITESPACE), [`lexer.COMMENT`](#lexer.COMMENT), [`lexer.STRING`](#lexer.STRING), [`lexer.NUMBER`](#lexer.NUMBER), [`lexer.KEYWORD`](#lexer.KEYWORD), [`lexer.IDENTIFIER`](#lexer.IDENTIFIER), [`lexer.OPERATOR`](#lexer.OPERATOR), [`lexer.ERROR`](#lexer.ERROR), [`lexer.PREPROCESSOR`](#lexer.PREPROCESSOR),
+The `lexer` module actually provides a convenient list of common tag names and common LPeg patterns for you to use.
+Tag names include [`lexer.DEFAULT`](#lexer.DEFAULT), [`lexer.WHITESPACE`](#lexer.WHITESPACE), [`lexer.COMMENT`](#lexer.COMMENT), [`lexer.STRING`](#lexer.STRING), [`lexer.NUMBER`](#lexer.NUMBER), [`lexer.KEYWORD`](#lexer.KEYWORD), [`lexer.IDENTIFIER`](#lexer.IDENTIFIER), [`lexer.OPERATOR`](#lexer.OPERATOR), [`lexer.ERROR`](#lexer.ERROR), [`lexer.PREPROCESSOR`](#lexer.PREPROCESSOR),
 [`lexer.CONSTANT`](#lexer.CONSTANT), [`lexer.VARIABLE`](#lexer.VARIABLE), [`lexer.FUNCTION`](#lexer.FUNCTION), [`lexer.CLASS`](#lexer.CLASS),